kyleniemeyer/irrev_mech/README.md

 Usage
 -------

-`irrev_mech` can be used locally or installed as a package using `pip install --user irrev_mech` or via `python setup.py install --user`.
+`irrev_mech` can be used locally via

-Either way, it can be called using

     $ python -m irrev_mech [options]

+or installed as a package using `pip install --user irrev_mech` or via `python setup.py install --user`, and called using

+    $ irrev_mech [options]

-Use the command `python -m irrev_mech -h` to see the full usage instructions.
+Use the option `-h` or `--help` to see the full usage instructions.
 To generate an irreversible mechanism, from the command line, use `python -m irrev_mech -m mechname -t thermname` where `mechname` and `thermname` are the names of the mechanism file and thermodynamic database, e.g.:

     $ python irrev_mech.py -m mech.dat -t therm.dat